tshepang/blog/content/developer of note: Nick Coghlan.md

 well.

 Another PEP he is working on is [PEP 432].
-Titled *Simplifying the CPython startup sequence*, it\'s a highly detailed proposal to re-organise some of CPython code to ease maintenance.
-His deep knowledge on the project\'s internals is also on display.
+Titled *Simplifying the CPython startup sequence*, it's a highly detailed proposal to re-organise some of CPython code to ease maintenance.
+His deep knowledge on the project's internals is also on display.

-Nick also builds and maintains a collection of notes known simply as [Nick Coghlan\'s Python Notes].
+Nick also builds and maintains a collection of notes known simply as [Nick Coghlan's Python Notes].
 There is much wisdom there (complete with high quality clear writing), favorite of which is the just-updated [Incremental Plans to Improve Python Packaging], a thorough write-up on the history, current state, and future plans regarding the story of